charlieburd/pewlett_hackard_analysis/README.md

 ## Pewlett Hackard Analysis Summary:
---a)Provide high-level responses to the following questions --b)Provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 #### If we look at our "retiring_titles" tables, we get the count for each department, after we change the code to below, it will display the total amount of roles that will need to be filled.
 There are 90,398 roles that will need to be filled.
 `SELECT COUNT (title)